apple/foundationdb/README.md

 | 7.0      |           |   Experimental branch |
 | 6.3      |  [6.3.25](https://github.com/apple/foundationdb/releases/tag/6.3.25) |   Unsupported |

-- Supported branches are those we actively maintain and will publish new patch releases.
+- `Supported` branches are those we actively maintain and will publish new patch releases.
 - Bug fixes are branches we still accept bug fixes, but may not publish new patch releases.
-- Experimental branches are those for internal feature testing purpose, thus not recommended for production use.
+- `Experimental` branches are those used for internal feature testing.
+They are not recommended for production use.
-- Unsupported branches are those we no longer fix bugs.
+- `Unsupported` branches are those which will no longer receive any updates.

 If you are running on old production releases, we recommend always upgrading to the next major release's latest version, and then continue to the next major version, e.g., 6.2.X -> 6.3.25 -> 7.1.57 -> 7.3.43.
-These upgrade paths have been well tested in production (skipping a major release for an upgrade is only tested in simulation).
+These upgrade paths have been well tested in production (skipping a major release, not marked as `Experimental`, for an upgrade is only tested in simulation).

 ### Binary downloads